Mark Zuckerberg Sells 16,702 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

 Meta Platforms Announces Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 26th.
-Stockholders of record on Friday, June 14th were issued a $0.50 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 26th.
+Shareholders of record on Friday, June 14th were issued a dividend of $0.50 per share.
+This represents a $2.00 annualized dividend and a yield of 0.40%.
 The ex-dividend date was Friday, June 14th.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 0.38%.
-Meta Platforms’s dividend payout ratio is 11.49%.
+Meta Platforms’s dividend payout ratio (DPR) is presently 11.49%.

 Wall Street Analysts Forecast Growth

-A number of equities analysts have issued reports on META shares.
-Roth Mkm upped their target price on Meta Platforms from $500.00 to $510.00 and gave the company a “buy” rating in a research report on Thursday, April 25th.
-Stifel Nicolaus raised their price objective on shares of Meta Platforms from $527.00 to $588.00 and gave the stock a “buy” rating in a report on Tuesday, April 16th.
-Sanford C. Bernstein dropped their target price on shares of Meta Platforms from $590.00 to $565.00 and set an “outperform” rating for the company in a research report on Thursday, April 25th.
-Robert W. Baird reduced their price target on shares of Meta Platforms from $525.00 to $500.00 and set an “outperform” rating on the stock in a research report on Thursday, April 25th.
-Finally, Barclays lowered their price objective on Meta Platforms from $550.00 to $520.00 and set an “overweight” rating for the company in a report on Thursday, April 25th.
-Two analysts have rated the stock with a sell rating, three have given a hold rating, thirty-seven have given a buy rating and two have given a strong buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $510.05.
+META has been the subject of a number of analyst reports.
+Oppenheimer dropped their price target on shares of Meta Platforms from $585.00 to $500.00 and set an “outperform” rating for the company in a research report on Thursday, April 25th.
+Royal Bank of Canada reduced their price target on shares of Meta Platforms from $600.00 to $570.00 and set an “outperform” rating on the stock in a research report on Thursday, April 25th.
+JMP Securities reaffirmed a “market outperform” rating and set a $550.00 price target on shares of Meta Platforms in a report on Monday, April 22nd.
+Roth Mkm increased their price objective on shares of Meta Platforms from $500.00 to $510.00 and gave the company a “buy” rating in a research note on Thursday, April 25th.
+Finally, Wolfe Research decreased their target price on shares of Meta Platforms from $530.00 to $500.00 and set an “outperform” rating on the stock in a research note on Thursday, April 25th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating, thirty-seven have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $511.27.

 About Meta Platforms